 Locus’ delivery routing software can help food delivery companies assign optimal routes to their riders.
 It auto-updates the optimal route even if there are last-minute changes.

-Fleet Route Optimization Software from Locus enables food delivery companies to make decisions based on driver behavior and performance.
+Locus Fleet Tracking Software enables food delivery companies to make decisions based on driver behavior and performance.
 It also allows one to make real-time communication with consumers on the status of their orders.

 Check how locus streamlined last-mile logistics for services companies Watch Now: